Writing an Abstract to Target Researchers

 - Why is this study important to your field or to the lay reader?

-- Why should someone read your entire essay?
+- Why should someone read your entire article?

 In summary, the first section of your abstract should include the importance of the research and its impact on related research fields or one the wider scientific domain.